 After seeing Three Billboards Outside Ebbing, Missouri, I sat in my seat through the credits and then some.
 Not because I was curious about the makers of the film, but because I was in awe of what I had just watched.
 The movie was dark and depressing, but also hilarious and inspiring.
-The world and the people in it were awful and ignorant, yet miraculous and well-intentioned too.
-It all depends on where (and who) you look to.
-The film’s other messages about grief, anger, hope, and forgiveness are equally loud and clear thanks to an astonishing cast and superb writing.
+Its world and the people in it are awful and ignorant at times, yet compassionate and well-intentioned at others.
+The film’s messages about grief, anger, hope, and forgiveness are equally loud and clear thanks to an astonishing cast and superb writing.
 Martin McDonagh further establishes himself as one of my favorite directors and writers with the masterpiece that is Three Billboards Outside Ebbing, Missouri.

 Helping to sell the story and the people in it is some truly imaginative writing.
 I loved the witty comebacks and heartfelt conversations in McDonagh’s previous films, and he doesn’t disappoint with his newest work.
 A lot of it is vulgar, in either language or topic, but it all suits the characters speaking and the tone of the film.
-One bit of dialogue that comes to mind, is from a scene where Mildred converses with a priest (Nick Searcy) and makes one of the most ludicrous comparisons I’ve ever heard.
+One bit of dialogue that comes to mind is from a scene where Mildred converses with a priest (Nick Searcy) and makes one of the most darkly humorous comparisons that I’ve ever heard.

 In addition to spoken lines, the narrative is damn near perfect.
-It kept surprising me time and time again.
+It kept surprising me over and over again.
 I covered my mouth to gasp, or stifle laughter, after being caught off-guard more than a couple times.
-The pace is fantastic too, giving you just enough time to breathe in between all the emotionally charged moments.
+The pacing is fantastic too, giving you just long enough to breathe in between all the emotionally charged moments.

 Three Billboards Outside Ebbing, Missouri tells a powerful, emotional story with believable characters backed by a phenomenally talented cast.
 It’s not only my favorite film this year, but one of my favorite films period.
 It’s unique, contradictory blend of melancholy and hope is a true sight to behold, and I can’t wait to see what comes next from the brilliant mind of Martin McDonagh.